How I Got Cauliflower Ear

 He pulled the needle out and handed it to me.
-It contained 2mL of my blood.
-I was sweating and panting like a dog, mentally drained.
+It contained 2 mL of my blood.
+I was sweating and panting like a dog.

-Cauliflowers ear occurs when the capillaries burst after repeated trauma.
-The ear swells with blood and must be drained within a day or it begins to thicken.
-The longer you wait, the more difficult it becomes to drain.
+Cauliflower ear occurs when the capillaries burst after repeated trauma.
+The ear swells with blood and must be drained within a day.
 If you wait too long, it hardens and becomes permanent.
-I was fine with having a little bit, I just didn’t want a monstrous deformity, and if left untreated, it will continue to grow.
+The longer you wait, the more difficult it is to drain.
+I was fine with having a little bit, but I didn’t want a monstrous deformity.
+If left untreated, it will continue to grow.

-I always thought that you drained it once and it was fixed.
-I soon learned otherwise.
+I always thought that you just drained cauliflower ear once and it was fixed, but I soon learned otherwise.
 In preparing for my upcoming fight, I trained hard every day.
-Soon both ears swelled up.
-I drained them daily, and like the mythical Sisyphus, I awoke the next day fated to repeat my punishment.
+Soon both of my ears swelled up.
+I drained them daily, but like the mythical Sisyphus, I awoke each day fated to repeat my punishment.
 Sometimes twice a day.
 My ears became pin cushions.

-A week before the fight, we started tapering our training and resting our bodies.
+A week before my fight, we started tapering our training and resting our bodies.
 My ears started to get better.
 They hurt less and I was relieved.
-One less thing to worry about.
+It was one less thing to worry about.

-Fight night came and I stepped into the Octagon for the first time.
-I took my opponent down and got his back easily.
-I controlled all three periods from top and used ground-and-pound to wear him out.
+Fight night came and I stepped into the cage for the first time.
+I took my opponent down easily and controlled all three periods from top.
+Then I used ground-and-pound to wear him out.
 He didn’t land any major blows to my face, but I got a few dings here and there from stray fists and elbows.
 I won my pro debut!